 Evaluation of student performance and progression

-Completion of the masters program requires that students make satisfactory progress each quarter toward meeting program objectives, completing required courses and credits, completing a scholarly project, thesis, or course work option, passing a final exam, and completing final quarter requirement.
+Completion of the masters program requires that students make satisfactory progress each quarter by completing required courses; completing scholarly inquiry requirements; passing a final exam.

 Evaluation of student performance